 - An invitation to a VIP reception at Red Hat Summit.

-- A write-up in the Red Hat Innovation Awards press release.
+- Inclusion in the Red Hat Innovation Awards winner announcement.

 - Promotion through Red Hat’s website, social media channels, and marketing campaigns.